rsdoiel/antenna/columns.md

 date: 2025-04-03, from: Doc Searls (at Harvard), New Old Blog

+Though it may take longer.
+Usually does.
+I say some stuff I trust will eventually prove true in Pew&#39;s Imagining the Digital Future report on being human ten years from now.
 Be theres.
-In The False Intention Economy: How AI Systems Are Replacing Human Will with Modeled Behavior, Katalin Bártfai-Walcott lays out the battlefield between the real Intention Economy and the fake one that surveillance creeps are talking about.
-We&#39;ll be working on the real one next week at VRM Day and IIW.
-VRM Day (on Monday) is [&#8230;]
+In The False Intention Economy: How AI Systems Are Replacing Human Will with Modeled Behavior, Katalin Bártfai-Walcott lays out the battlefield between the real [&#8230;]

 <br>